Super Muñeco

 Super Muñeco (Super Doll) (10 April 1952 – 9 February 2022) was a Mexican Luchador enmascarado, or masked professional wrestler.
 Super Muñeco is Spanish for "Super Doll", a comedic ring character based on a clown.
 Super Muñeco is best known for having the second highest number of Luchas de Apuestas "bet match" wins, having won the mask or hair of over 100 wrestlers.
-Per the tradition of masked wrestlers in Mexico, Super's real name and identity have not yet been revealed.
+Per the tradition of masked wrestlers in Mexico, Super's real name and identity have not yet been revealed to the public.

 Super Muñeco was the son of professional wrestler El Sanguinario (The Bloodthirsty) and initially worked as Sanguinario Jr. before changing his ring persona to Super Muñeco.
 Muñeco's brothers wrestle or have wrestled as Sanguianrio, Jr. and Sanguinario, Jr. III, while a third brother wrestles as "Super Muñeco, Jr.".
 Super Muñeco was one third of the team Trío Fantasía (Fantasy Trio) along with Super Ratón and Super Pinocho, a trio with ring personas geared towards the kids in the crowd.